-The opioid crisis is now one of 29 active national emergencies
+28 active national emergencies; Trump won't add the opioid crisis

 Washington (CNN)States of emergency are nothing new for the United States.

-President Donald Trump's declaration on the opioid crisis marks the 29th concurrent active national emergency in America -- a state in which the United States has existed for nearly four decades straight.
+There are currently 28 concurrent active national emergencies in America -- there's been at least one national emergency for nearly four decades straight.

+The opioid crisis, however, will not technically be added to the list because the White House determined it is more appropriately deemed a public health emergency.

+President Donald Trump's declaration on the opioid crisis on Thursday constitutes a public health emergency — not a full-blown national emergency under the National Emergencies Act or Stafford Act, which would have had wider-reaching powers.
+Trump's designation for opioids is a separate emergency focused on the Health and Human Services Department.

+Public health emergencies are often declared in the aftermath of a natural disaster like a hurricane or after a disease outbreak.
+A public health emergency has already been declared 15 times in 2017, including multiple times, usually for individual states, after Hurricanes Harvey, Irma, Maria and Nate.
+HHS also used the public health emergency designation in 2017 after the California wildfires and renewed designations having to do with Zika virus.

+The President's opioid panel recommended both options -- public health emergency and national emergency -- as possible paths forward for Trump.
+Trump had signaled in August that he intended to declare a national emergency.

 "The opioid crisis is an emergency, and I am saying, officially, right now, it is an emergency.
-It's a national emergency," Trump said on Thursday.
+It's a national emergency," Trump said in August.
 "We're going to spend a lot of time, a lot of effort and a lot of money on the opioid crisis.
 It is a serious problem the likes of which we have never had."

+A senior White House official told CNN on Thursday that the declaration would be made under the Public Health Services Act, saying a full-blown national emergency would have opened the door to unnecessary funding that is intended for the immediate aftermath of disasters.

-The rapid increase in the number of drug-related deaths over the last two decades prompted Trump's first national emergency declaration.
-But more than two dozen national emergencies are already in effect from past presidents, many of them already renewed by Trump.
+The rapid increase in the number of drug-related deaths over the last two decades prompted Trump's comments in August and much discussion during the 2016 campaign.

+More than two dozen national emergencies are already in effect from past presidents, many of them already renewed by Trump.

 This is according to a CNN analysis of data from the Congressional Research Service, the Federal Register and the White House.